UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-a-strikingly-awesome-startup.md

 Especially the very top block that covers the self-actualization and peak-performance needs?

 * Where the very best version of ourselves just sits there.
-* Where we are inspired and motivated to do good and to give away wisdom?
+* Where we are inspired and motivated to do good and to give away wisdom.

+&nbsp;

-* Well not very often in most cases.
+Well not very often in most cases.
 I am only speaking for myself, but I'm pretty sure many of you can relate.

-&nbsp;

 The “problem” is that in order to reach that state of mind, we need to pass through the middle shelf, the belonging and love, the psychological and self-esteem needs what will allow us to touch upon the self-fulfilment needs.